System Design Space

 UI components split into local and platform primitives

-Routing is architecture, not just DX
+Routing is architecture, not just developer experience

-Critical cross-cutting concerns connect the same way everywhere
+Critical cross-cutting concerns connect consistently

 Team operating model